snehalawalekar1998/Advanced-cloud-storage-based-Hospital-Management-System-for-Enhanced-Operational-Efficiency/README.md

 **Snehal Awalekar, Bhavna Gupta, Abhilash Chaudhary**

 ## Inroduction
-The project aims to develop a **microservices-based Hospital Management System** that streamlines key functions like patient registration, appointment scheduling, and billing.
-Using Docker for containerization and Docker Compose for orchestration, the system ensures scalability, modularity, and real-time cloud connectivity to enhance operational efficiency and patient care in modern healthcare settings.
+The project aims to develop a **Cloud-based Hospital Management System** that is a microservices-driven healthcare management system designed to streamline patient care, doctor management, pharmacy operations, and billing processes.
+This project leverages a modular architecture where each service operates independently, ensuring flexibility, scalability, and easy maintenance.
+With Dockerized deployment, the system is readily portable across different environments, and each service can be deployed or scaled individually.
+This approach supports a seamless user experience, where both healthcare providers and patients benefit from synchronized updates, clear interfaces, and efficient service management.

 ## Project Structure